A voice for

 We share traditional, scientific and practical insights written by experienced herbalists and health experts from the world of herbal medicine and natural health

-Bilberries are a natural source of protective polyphenols against damage caused by the body’s inflammatory defences
+Bilberries are a rich source of protective polyphenols

 Bilberry

-Bilberry is seen as one of the leading sources of anthocyanins, the blue-purple pigment also found in blueberries, red grapes and other purple fruits.
+Bilberry is seen as one of the leading sources of anthocyanins, the blue-purple pigment found in fruit which offer anti-inflammatory and antioxidant properties

 Sustainability Status